AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/human_detection.en.md

 If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better human detection models.
 Before using PaddleX to develop human detection models, ensure you have installed the PaddleDetection plugin for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare a dataset for the specific task module.
-PaddleX provides a data validation function for each module, and **only data that passes validation can be used for model training**.
+PaddleX provides a data validation function for each module, and <b>only data that passes validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use a private dataset for model training, refer to [PaddleX Object Detection Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/object_detection.en.md).

 #### 4.1.1 Demo Data Download
 You can download the demo dataset to a specified folder using the following commands: